 In the Courts (3 cases)

 - FED EX GROUND SLAMMED BY NINTH CIRCUIT IN DECISION CHANGING INDEPENDENT CONTRACTOR LANDSCAPE.
 Federal appeals court overturns a lower court decision applicable to 42 court cases where the lower court had found that FedEx Ground delivery drivers were independent contractors and not employees.
 The Ninth Circuit Court of Appeals reversed that decision as it applies to California and Oregon law, finding that FedEx Ground had the right to exercise control and/or actually exercised control over the drivers’ appearance and dress, their vehicles, the times the drivers work, how and when drivers deliver their packages, and the “decorum” that the drivers must exercise to “foster the professional image and good reputation of FedEx.”
-See our detailed blog post on August 29, 2014, including the impact that the decision will have on other companies using independent contractors and how companies can minimize misclassification liability by restructuring, re-documenting, and re-implementing their independent contractor relationships.
+See my detailed blog post on August 29, 2014, including the impact that the decision will have on other companies using independent contractors and how companies can minimize misclassification liability by restructuring, re-documenting, and re-implementing their independent contractor relationships.
 Alexander v.
 FedEx Ground Package System, Inc., No. 12-17458 and 12-17509 (9th Cir.
 Aug.
 27, 2014); Slayman v.
 FedEx Ground Package System, Inc., Nos.
 12-35525 and 12-35559 (9th Cir.
 Aug.
 27, 2014).

 - NEWPAPER AGREES TO PAY $3.2 MILLION TO SETTLE CLASS ACTION LAWSUIT BROUGHT BY ITS HOME DELIVERY CARRIERS.
 After six years of costly litigation, Lee Publications (d/b/a North County Times) of San Diego has settled an independent contractor misclassification lawsuit brought by home delivery newspaper carriers.
 The plaintiffs alleged many causes of action against the newspaper, including failure to pay minimum wage, hourly wages and overtime wages and failure to reimburse the carriers for their business expenses.
 Although the class action claim was limited to exclude the minimum wage claims, the parties settled the state law claims alleging failure to reimburse the carriers for their reasonable business expenses and for unfair business practices.
 An approval hearing regarding the proposed settlement is scheduled for October 2014.
 Dalton v.
 Lee Publications, Inc., No. 08-CV-1072 (GPC NLS) (S.D.
 Cal.
 August 15, 2014).